 - How to import iPhone photos using a USB cable

 - How to turn an Apple Photos album into a public website

 - Video tips for editing photos on iPhone for excellent results

 Need help?
 Ask iDB!

+If you like this how-to, pass it along to your support folks and leave a comment below.
 Got stuck?
 Not sure how to do certain things on your Apple device?
 Let us know via help@iDownloadBlog.com and a future tutorial might provide a solution.